table1/framework-site/content/collections/doc_guides/setup.md

 ---
 ## Launch the Setup GUI

+Framework ships with a graphical user interface (GU) to help manage your settings and projects.
+This GUI is powered by a lightweight [plumber](https://www.rplumber.io/) server and [VueJS](https://vuejs.org) web application.

 After installing Framework, configure your defaults by running:

 ```r
 framework::setup()
 ```

-This opens a web interface where you set **defaults for new projects**.
-Any settings you configure here are applied automatically when you create a project with `new_project()`.
+This opens the web interface where you can set **global defaults for new projects**.
+Any settings you configure here are applied automatically when you create a project in the GUI or with `new_project()`.
 You can always override them per-project.

-If the settings page doesn't open automatically, click **New Project Defaults** in the left sidebar.
+When using the GUI, you can always access the global settings by clicking **New Project Defaults** in the left sidebar.

 ![Framework Setup GUI](/images/setup-gui.png)